Top Natural Remedies for Lichen Sclerosus

 Posted: April 09, 2017

 What is Lichen Sclerosus and How Do You Get it?

-Lichen sclerosus is an inflammatory disease that manifests as a skin disorder.
+Lichen sclerosus is an inflammatory disease that manifests as a skin disorder that causes a variety of problems.
 Women over the age of 50 are most commonly affected, but it can also occur in men and children.
 Approximately 1 in 1,000 women are affected by the disease.
-It most commonly affects the genitals and anus but can also affect the rest of the body.
+It most commonly affects the genitals and anus but can also affect the vulvar area and the rest of the body.

 Symptoms of Lichen Sclerosus are: